mtrohman/heiswayi.github.io/_posts/2016-05-05-understanding-multithreading-vs-single-threading-programming.md

 Time elapsed: 00:00:01.6416939
 ```

-Based on the results above (based on my PC), multithreading programming provides about 4x faster compared to single threading.
+Based on the results above (using my PC), multithreading programming provides about 4x faster compared to single threading.